cloudify-cosmo/cloudify-stage/README.md

 #### RPM package

 To create RPM package:
-1. Push your changes to branch
+1. Push branch with your changes to the remote.
-1. Your RPM package will automatically be created by [CircleCI](https://circleci.com/gh/cloudify-cosmo/cloudify-stage) (check Artifacts tab on the `build-rpm` job)
+1. Your RPM package will automatically be created by [CircleCI](https://circleci.com/gh/cloudify-cosmo/cloudify-stage) (check Artifacts tab on the `build-rpm` job).

 ### Package upload